MakieOrg/GraphMakie.jl/docs/src/index.md

 [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) and some helper functions to add interactions to those plots.

+!!! note "about Graphs.jl and LightGraphs.jl"
+    Starting from v0.3 `GraphMakie.jl` switches from `LightGraphs.jl` to `Graphs.jl` as the for the underlying graph package.
+See this [discourse post](https://discourse.julialang.org/t/lightgraphs-jl-transition/69526/17) for more information.
+If you want to use `LightGraphs.jl` please specifically `] add GraphMakie@0.2`!

 There are also [plot examples](generated/plots.md) and [interaction examples](generated/interactions.md) pages.

 ## The `graphplot` Recipe